projectcalico/calico/hack/release/RELEASING.md

 1. Run the following command to collect all release notes for the given version.

    ```
-   make -C calico release-notes
+   make release-notes
    ```

-   A file called `<VERSION>-release-notes.md` will be created with the raw release note content.
+   A file called `release-notes/<VERSION>-release-notes.md` will be created with the raw release note content.

    > **NOTE**: If you receive a ratelimit error, you can specify a `GITHUB_TOKEN` in the above command to
    > increase the number of allowed API calls.
 [See here for details](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).